CDCgov/tostadas/docs/user-guide/measles_guide.md

 The format uses forward slashes as delimiters and abbreviated month-year notation.
 Ensure strain names in the metadata follow this convention for consistency with GenBank records.

+!!! warning "Spaces in Strain Names"
+    FASTA headers must not contain spaces. table2asn truncates the sequence ID at the first space, which prevents source modifiers from being applied to the SQN file.
+Replace spaces with underscores in both the strain name and the FASTA header.
+For example, use `MVs/South_Dakota.USA/Dec.25/1276` instead of `MVs/South Dakota.USA/Dec.25/1276`.
+The `geo_loc_name` field should retain the space (e.g., `USA:South Dakota`) as NCBI expects it in that format.

 ## Running the Pipeline

 Measles submissions typically use the GenBank-only workflow because BioSample/SRA registration is handled separately or is not required.